 BA, MA University of Toronto, PhD University of Hong Kong

-Jennifer Gresham received her B.A. and M.A. in English literature from the University of Toronto and completed her PhD on “Forms and Functions of Genre in Transnational Popular Culture” on a Hong Kong PhD Fellowship at the University of Hong Kong in 2018.
-Her research interests include transnational genre and processes of genrification; cultures of taste, cult fandom and subcultural taste formations; the effects of media convergence, remediation, and mediatisation on popular culture; transnationalism and cross-cultural theory; film and television; and, more recently, world Modernism and world literatures.
+Jennifer Gresham received her B.A. and M.A. in English literature from the University of Toronto.
+She completed her PhD on “Forms and Functions of Genre in Transnational Popular Culture” on a Hong Kong PhD Fellowship in the School of English at the University of Hong Kong in 2018.
+Her research interests include genre and processes of genrification; cultures of taste, cult fandom and subcultural taste formations; popular culture and detective fiction; film and television studies; cultural studies; and transnational and transmedial relationships and movements in the arts (both “high” and “low”).
+Prior to undertaking her doctoral work, she taught courses in humanities and literature at Humber College in Toronto for over five years.
+More recently, she has been a lecturer for postgraduate courses in world modernisms (HKU) and world literatures (HKBU), and has taught English language-based curriculum (writing, reading, speaking) to undergraduates in the English Bridge Program at CUHK (Shenzhen).
+She has supervised a number of MA research projects (HKU, CUHK) in the field of English literature.